cesca95/TeleoperatedGroundRobot/README.md

 roslaunch rtabmap_ros rgbd_mapping_kinect2.launch resolution:=qhd
 ```

 The last thing to do is to set up the websocket necessary to send the data stream to unity.
-Please remember that in order for the websocket to successfully connect the two machines they must be connected to the same network.
+Please remember that in order for the websocket to successfully connect the two machines, they must be connected to the same network.

 To launch the websocket run in a new terminal:
 ``` roslaunch rosbridge_server rosbridge_websocket.launch ```